https://www.slab.org.uk/guidance/when-fresh-grants-or-applications-for-abwor-are-required/

 Any review hearing would require a fresh application for ABWOR.
 This includes an early review hearing at the request of panel members which is not a deferred hearing.

-If one of these orders is issued or continued or varied at a children’s hearing then such a decision is appealable to the sheriff court.
+If one of these orders is issued, continued or varied at a children’s hearing then such a decision is appealable to the sheriff court.
 However, such an Interim Compulsory Supervision Order will be granted because a decision to make, vary or terminate a final/full Compulsory Supervisor Order cannot be made at that stage.
 A decision regarding a final/full CSO (not an interim one) would then trigger a fresh grant of advice and assistance and ABWOR application, if appropriate, for any review hearing called thereafter.

-ABWOR is available to you to represent your client at a children’s hearing that is considering a continuation or variation of an Interim Compulsory Supervision Order.
+ABWOR is available to represent your client at a children’s hearing that is considering a continuation or variation of an Interim Compulsory Supervision Order.
 You have to seek authority from us if you did not have ABWOR at the previous hearing where the Interim Compulsory Supervision Order was made, continued or varied.

-If an Interim Compulsory Supervision Order has been appealed to the sheriff court in terms of s154 of the Children’s Hearings (Scotland) Act 2011 and the sheriff has remitted the matter back to a children’s hearing in term of s156 of the 2011 Act then a decision on a full CSO has still not been made.
+If an Interim Compulsory Supervision Order has been appealed to the sheriff court in terms of s154 of the Children’s Hearings (Scotland) Act 2011 and the sheriff has remitted the matter back to a children’s hearing in term of s156 of the 2011 Act, then a decision on a full CSO has still not been made.

 In such a case, if you had ABWOR at the previous hearing: